nicholasg-dev/openshift-rosa-sizing/README.md

 1. **Observed Workload Demand**: Reads peak usage and peak requests for CPU, Memory, Pods, and Storage from the `collect_metrics.py` output.
 This represents the historical high-water mark of your workload's resource needs and resource reservations in the source cluster.
 1. **Sizing Baseline**: For CPU and Memory, the larger of the peak usage and peak requests is taken as the baseline resource need.
 For Pods and Storage, the peak usage/count is used as the baseline.
-1. **Redundancy Factor**: The sizing baseline is multiplied by a configurable redundancy factor (default 1.3, representing 30% overhead) to account for potential future growth, transient spikes, rolling updates, and node failures.
+1. **Redundancy Factor**: The sizing baseline is multiplied by a configurable redundancy factor (default 1.2, representing 20% overhead) to account for potential future growth, transient spikes, rolling updates, and node failures.
 This results in the "Calculated Required Resources" for the target ROSA cluster.
 1. **High Availability Minimum**: ROSA requires a minimum of 3 worker nodes for a highly available production cluster.
 The node count calculation will always recommend at least this minimum, even if the calculated required resources suggest fewer nodes would be sufficient.
-1. **Pod Density Limit**: A default limit of 110 pods per worker node is used as a conservative baseline, based on standard Kubernetes/OpenShift configurations and typical AWS/CNI limitations.
+1. **Pod Density Limit**: A default limit of 150 pods per worker node is used as a baseline, based on standard Kubernetes/OpenShift configurations and potentially AWS networking limits.
 The node count needed to support the required pod count is factored into the total node calculation.
 1. **Instance Evaluation**: The script evaluates a built-in list of relevant AWS instance types suitable for ROSA worker nodes.
 This list includes various families (General Purpose, Compute Optimized, Memory Optimized) and processor architectures (Intel, Graviton/ARM), including bare metal variants.
 1. **Node Count Calculation per Instance Type**: For each instance type, the script calculates how many nodes of that type would be needed to meet the "Calculated Required Resources" (CPU, Memory, Pods).
 The highest of these individual requirements, capped by the High Availability minimum, determines the total "Nodes Needed" for that specific instance type.
 1. **Efficiency Scoring**: Each potential configuration (instance type + nodes needed) is assigned an efficiency score.
 This score balances:
-    - **Resource Utilization**: How closely the total capacity of the recommended nodes matches the "Calculated Required Resources" (aiming near a target utilization, e.g., 65%).
+    - **Resource Utilization**: How closely the total capacity of the recommended nodes matches the "Calculated Required Resources" (aiming near a target utilization of 75%).
 Deviation is penalized.
     - **Instance Generation**: Newer generations typically offer better price/performance and features.
     - **Network Capability**: Higher network bandwidth is generally preferred for cluster communication and application traffic.
     - **Node Count**: Fewer nodes (closer to the HA minimum) are generally preferred for simplicity and potentially lower management overhead (within the constraints of meeting resource needs).